vlastavesely/gtksourceview-langs/README.md

 * *copied from GtkSourceView 3.24.3*.
 * added highlighting of trailing whitespaces.

+### json.lang
+* *copied from GtkSourceView 3.24.3*.
+* added highlighting of trailing whitespaces.
+* changed color of property to be different from color of value.

 ### sh.lang
 * *copied from GtkSourceView 3.24.3*.
 * added highlighting of trailing whitespaces.